The Women’s, Gender, and Sexuality Studies Major requires a minimum of 27 hours and must include the following courses:

 - No more than 6 hours from the student’s minor(s) may count toward the major.

-- Students pursuing the major are encouraged to enroll in WGS 221 by the fall semester of the junior year, WGS 320 (or equivalent) by the spring semester of their year, and WGS 321 during their senior year.
+- Students pursuing the major are encouraged to enroll in WGS 221 or WGS 222 by the fall semester of the junior year, WGS 299 by the spring semester of their junior year, and WGS 399, the research seminar, during their senior year.

 From the Undergraduate Bulletin: